 Saitama’s best Kawazu zakura spot?
 Its funny, all these years I thought Saitama didn’t really have a particularly head turning kawazu zakura spot.
 And then last year, I realized that we do, its just not been marketed very well.
 I have dozens of books about Saitama – not one has this gem listed.
-I only heard about it after the season last year.
+I only heard about it after the season in 2020.
 So I waited almost a year to see with my own two eyes just how beautiful this under marketed location is.
 We have all these beautiful nature spots that go unheard of.
 Maybe the locals prefer it that way.
 But Mother Nature made these type of scenes for us all to enjoy.

 Saitama Kawazu zakura